Are you 25?

 - Why am I behind everyone else when it comes to responsibility?

 - Why haven’t I got my own house yet?

 In a study presented at the British Psychological Society meeting this week, researchers distilled the five key phases of the quarter-life crisis (via New Scientist) from a survey of 50 volunteers who’d had them.
-From the article by Discover Magazine, they quote the 5 phases of Quarter-Life Crisis:
+In the article by Discover Magazine, they quote the 5 phases of the Quarter-Life Crisis: